chasslayy/EbonyEssenceCo/README.md

+🧩 Project Title

 JuaShade: A Computer Vision Pipeline for Skin Tone Analysis and Color Constancy

-⸻

 🧠 Overview

-JuaShade is a computer vision research project that focuses on fair and accurate skin tone analysis.
+JuaShade is a computer vision research project focused on improving fair and accurate skin tone analysis.
-Many computer vision systems misinterpret skin tones because of lighting variations, glare, and dataset bias, resulting in inaccurate or non-inclusive outcomes.
+Many computer vision systems misinterpret skin tones because of lighting variations, glare, and dataset bias, which can lead to inaccurate or non-inclusive results.

-This project proposes a modular computer vision pipeline that:
+This project introduces a modular pipeline that:
 	•	Extracts skin regions of interest (ROI)
 	•	Removes glare and reflections
-	•	Applies color constancy algorithms such as Gray-World and Retinex
+	•	Applies color constancy algorithms (Gray-World, Retinex)
 	•	Compares classical ML models (SVM, k-NN) with deep learning architectures (ResNet, EfficientNet)
-	•	Incorporates GAN-based preprocessing to improve tone normalization
+	•	Explores GAN-based preprocessing to improve tone normalization

-The goal is to create a fair, inclusive, and robust system applicable in dermatology, cosmetics, and AI fairness research
+The goal is to develop a fair, inclusive, and robust system for use in dermatology, cosmetics, and AI fairness research.

+⸻

+⚙️ Tech Stack
+	•	Languages: Python
+	•	Libraries: OpenCV, scikit-image, scikit-learn, NumPy, PyTorch
+	•	Tools: Jupyter Notebook, Matplotlib